JasminaZHAW/MLDM2/LightningAI/README_Setup.md

 ![image](img/New_Studio.png)

-Once started, the studio should look something like this:
+Once started, the studio should look something like this, just instead CVDL-FS2023 you will have MLDM2-FS2024:

 ![image](img/Studio.png)